JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 5. ### aditional configuration
 To trigger the workflow, add a "Call Async Flow" card to another workflow and point it to flow #1. make sure to pass the appropriate Okta User IDs to flow #1.

 You will likekly want to update "6.
 Verify Okta Factor Challenge" to call other flows or include additional information depending on the returned `factorResult`.
-Update the branch of an `if/elseif` card to do so.
+Update the branch of the `if/elseif` card handling `factorResults` to do so.

 ## Limitations & Known Issues